 (US Green Building Council)

-LEED certified buildings classify as high-performance green structures.
-Compared to traditional housing, homes with LEED certification require up 30% less energy and are reported to allow a savings of up to 60%.
+LEED-certified buildings classify as high-performance green structures.
+Compared to traditional housing, homes with a LEED certification require up to 30% less energy and are reported to allow a saving of up to 60%.
 With such convincing advantages, it’s no wonder that, in 2019, it was estimated there were over 400,000 of such residential units in the US and over half a million globally.

 6. One Bryant Park is the first LEED Platinum-certified high-rise commercial building.